hadete22/YouTube/README.md

+⚙️ Before You Start
+To make the downloader work properly, you must have:

+✅ yt-dlp.exe – the core video downloading tool

+✅ ffmpeg.exe – required for merging video and audio

+You have two options:

+Manual setup:

+Download yt-dlp.exe

+Download ffmpeg.exe and add it to the same folder or to your system PATH

+Easy way:
+👉 Download ready-to-use archive here (includes yt-dlp.exe, ffmpeg.exe, and dependencies)

+Place the .exe files in the same directory as the Python script or add them to your system's PATH.

+-

 🔗 1.
 Add a YouTube URL
 Paste a video or playlist URL into the input field and click ➕ Add.